Elastodynamic cloaking and field enhancement for soft spheres: Numerical implementation and illustrations

 \section{Numerical implementation and illustrations}

 Let us now numerically investigate the cloaking efficiency.
 In order to do this, we implement the $3^4$ spatially varying entries of the transformed tensor in Cartesian coordinates in the finite element package COMSOL MULTIPHYSICS.
 We mesh the computational domain using 1105932 tetrahedral elements, 36492 triangular elements, 1128 edge elements and 25 vertex elements.
-This domain consists of an isotropic homogeneous elastic medium within a sphere of radius $r_3=10$~m, containing a small sphere (an isotropic homogeneous medium) of radius $r_1=2$~m surrounded by the cloak (a heterogeneous, anisotropic elastic metamaterial in a spherical shell of inner radius $r_1=2$~m and outer radius $r_2=4$~m ) and a point force located at $(4 ~ m,-7 ~m,0~m),$ where $(0,0,0)$ is the center of the cloak.
-The sphere of radius $r_3=10$~m is itself surrounded by a spherical shell of inner radius $r_3$ and outer radius $r_4=12$~m, which is filled with an anisotropic heterogeneous absorptive medium acting as a (reflectionless) perfectly matched layer (PML).
+This domain consists of an isotropic homogeneous elastic medium within a sphere of radius $r_3=10$~m, containing a small sphere (an isotropic homogeneous medium) of radius $r_1=2$~m surrounded by the cloak (a heterogeneous, anisotropic elastic metamaterial in a spherical shell of inner radius $r_1=2$~m and outer radius $r_2=4$~m ) and a point force oriented along the direction $(1,1,1)$, which is located at $(4 ~ m,-7 ~m,0~m),$ where $(0,0,0)$ is the center of the cloak.
+The sphere of radius $r_3=10$~m is itself surrounded by a spherical shell of inner radius $r_3$ and outer radius $r_4=12$~m, which is filled with an anisotropic homogeneous absorptive medium of Cosserat type acting as a (reflectionless) perfectly matched layer (PML).